oracle-livelabs/developer/dev-guide-ai-finance/app-architecture/app-architecture.md

 * Review the loan approval application physical architecture​
 * Review the loan approval application logical architecture

-## Task 1: Review Physical Architecture
+## Task 1: Review physical architecture

 The SeerEquities loan application is deployed in an Oracle Cloud Infrastructure (OCI) Region, with its application layer in a Public Subnet within a Virtual Cloud Network (VCN).
 The Application Tier VCN includes an Internet Gateway for outbound access and a Service Gateway for connectivity to Oracle Cloud Services.